PredatorFeesh/WatchParty/WatchParty/client/selenium/README.txt

+# Selenium Tests

+## Requirements

-To run selenium test, install the following:
+To run selenium test, you will need `python3` and `pip` installed.
-Python3
-Selenium

-Then download the web driver you are going to use to automate the test; in the original script I used chrome."https://www.selenium.dev/downloads/" Scroll down to "Platforms Supported by Selenium".
-Make sure the browser version matches the one you currently use.

-In line 9 of the script change the executable path to the web driver you have downloaded.

-Go the WatchParty/WatchParty/Client and run npm start

-Ready to Run test:
-Head to the directory where test is installed and run the following command

-Python3 -m unittest movieResultTest.py
+## Setting Up

+Make sure you are in `WatchParty/client/selenium`.

+In order to get set up, you will need to run `python3 setup.py`

+## Executing the tests

+Now you are ready to run the tests via `python3 -m unittest movieResultTest.py`

 DONE :)